CharlesSchimmel/rpg-bookbinding/README.md

 # How to Use
 - You will need source PDFs from itch.io or DriveThruRpg or wherever.
+- Either:
-- Recommended: build the container image in `./docker` run scripts with Ensure
+    - Build the container image in <./docker>
-- that `texlive-extra-utils` `texlive-latex-recommended` `pdftk` are installed.
+    - Ensure that Ensure that `texlive-extra-utils` `texlive-latex-recommended` `pdftk` are installed.
-- View the README in the RPG's subdirectory.
+- View the README in your desired RPG's subdirectory.
 Run the script in that subdirectory with `./script.sh` or `podman run --rm -it -v './':/work -w /work pdftools ./script.sh` if using the container image.